Ashutosh Dutta

 Ashutosh Dutta is a computer scientist, engineer, academic, author, and an IEEE leader.
-He is currently a Senior Scientist, 5G Chief Strategist at Johns Hopkins University Applied Physics Lab, JHU/APL Sabbatical Fellow, Adjunct Faculty and ECE Chair for EP at Johns Hopkins University.
-He is the Chair of IEEE Industry Connection O-RAN Initiative and Co-Chair for IEEE Future Networks Initiative.
+He is currently a Senior Scientist, 5G Chief Strategist at Johns Hopkins University Applied Physics Lab, APL Sabbatical Fellow, Adjunct Faculty and Director of the Doctor of Engineering Program at Johns Hopkins University.
+He formerly served as the ECE Chair for EP at Johns Hopkins University.
+He is the Chair of IEEE Industry Connection O-RAN Initiative and the Founding Co-Chair for the IEEE Future Networks Initiative.
+He also serves as the co-chair for the IEEE 5G/6G innovation Testbed.

 Dutta has co-authored over 150 articles, three book chapters, and 31 patents awarded.
-As a computer science expert, he has been affiliated with Internet Real-Time Lab (IRT), and Distributed Computing & Communications (DCC) Laboratory of Columbia University, and works on wireless networking, LTE networks, Software Defined Networking (SDN), computer communication, Network Function Virtualization (NFV), 5G, Network Security, and mobility management.
+As a computer science expert, he has been affiliated with Internet Real-Time Lab (IRT), and Distributed Computing & Communications (DCC) Laboratory of Columbia University, and works on wireless networking, LTE networks, software-defined networking (SDN), computer communication, Network Function Virtualization (NFV), 5G, Network Security, and mobility management.
 He is also the co-author of a book entitled Mobility Protocols and Handover Optimization: Design, Evaluation and Application that has also been translated to Chinese language.

-Dutta is a Fellow of Institute of Electrical and Electronics Engineers (IEEE), a Distinguished Member of Association for Computing Machinery (ACM), and has several other leadership positions in these organizations.
+Dutta is a Fellow of Institute of Electrical and Electronics Engineers (IEEE) for leadership in mobility management and security monitoring in mobile networks, a Distinguished Member of Association for Computing Machinery (ACM), and has several other leadership positions in these organizations.
 He also serves as Editor-in-chief for Journal of Cyber Security and Mobility, Associate Technical Editor for IEEE Communications Magazine, and Associate Guest Editor for IEEE IOT Journal.